BETHEL UNIVERSITY AND BETHEL UNIVERSITY FOUNDATION BUSINESS CELL PHONE POLICY

 - At the end of employment, if a cell phone number is not permanently assigned to a particular job or position (e.g., resident directors) Bethel may allow the phone number to be transferred to a personal account.

-- At the end of employment, an employee may request to keep/purchase a cell phone unit.
-Approval and pricing will be determined by the Office of Telecommunications.
+- At the end of employment, an employee may request to keep a cell phone unit by contacting the ITS Help Desk

 Guidelines for Partial Reimbursement of a Personal Cell Phone Plan